eevee/eev.ee/content/2016-07-26-the-hardest-problem-in-computer-science.markdown

 JavaScript has an `Array` type, but it's (semantically) built on top of the only data structure in JavaScript, which is a hash table with string (!) keys.
 There's also a family of `ArrayBuffer` types for storing numbers in C arrays, much like Python's `array` module.

-PHP's sole data structure is called `array`, but it's really an ordered hash table where you are free to use integers for the keys if you want.
+PHP's sole data structure is called `array`, but it's really an ordered hash table with string (!) keys.
 It also has a thing called `list`, but it's not a type, just quirky syntax for doing deconstructing assignment.
 People coming from PHP to other languages are occasionally frustrated that hash tables lose their order.

 Lua likewise has only a single data structure, but is more upfront in calling its structure a "table"; there's nothing in the language called "array", "vector", _or_ "list".